mwat56/kaliber/README.md

 Relunctantly I started to investigate and then use eBooks, first on my main desktop computer, later with a dedicated eBook reader.

 Soon – and again – there were so many that I started looking for some convenient way to handle, store, and retrieve them for reading.
-That's when I became aquainted with [Calibre](https://calibre-ebook.com/), a great software for working with eBooks.
+That's when I became acquainted with [Calibre](https://calibre-ebook.com/), a great software for working with eBooks.
 Of course, there were some problems but since the software is actively maintained and extended all the time those problems either went away on their own with the next update or I found some way around them.
 And sure, it took some work to get all the eBooks into that library system, and since there are always coming new titles the work kind of never ends.